velartrill/velartrill.github.io/orig/reunited.md

 "I just— I'm—" She wipes fresh tears from the corner of her eyes with a quivering hand; her breath is hard and hints of anger are bleeding into her voice.
 "Blood and thunder, why can't I keep it together for long enough to *take a goddamn shower—*"

-*"Oh."* Livkir takes her by the shoulder, tugs her gently.
+*"Oh."* Livkir takes her by the shoulder, tugs gently.
 "Hey, like — if you want, we could try, like — we could just go to the guys' showers and if there's anyone else still there, I could just ask them if they'd be okay with you coming in with me?"

 She looks up at him, eyes wide.
 "You'd… really do that?"